mattmaas/hackathon/README.md

 from clarifai_basic import ClarifaiCustomModel clarifai = ClarifaiCustomModel()

-# give a few positive examples and a custom concept
+# Give a few positive examples and a name for the custom concept.
 clarifai.positive('http://example.com/car.jpg', 'car');

-# give a few negative examples and a custom concept
+# Give a few negative examples and a name for the custom concept.
 clarifai.negative('http://example.com/not-a-car.jpg', 'car');

-# train the platform to learn your custom concept
+# Train the platform to learn your custom concept.
 clarifai.train('car');

-# ask the platform to make a prediction on a new image and your custom concept
+# Ask for a prediction on a new image with your custom concept.
 result = clarifai.predict('http://example.com/a-new-car.jpg', 'car');

-# get the confidence that this image is a car
+# Get the confidence that this image is a car.
 confidence = result['urls'][0]['score']
 ```